Quantum Metrological Power of Continuous-Variable Quantum Networks

-where $\mathcal{H}(U)$ the QFI of the optimal state. \end{theorem} {\it Proof sketch.} First, we find the upper bound of the QFI of the optimal state for a given $U$ when there is no local operation.
-We then show that the upper bound scales as $M$ except for an exponential small fraction of $U$ in $M$, which implies that the QFI scales at most linearly in $M$ except for an exponentially small fraction of $U$.
-The detailed proof is provided in Appendix \ref{Appen D}.
+where $\mathcal{H}(U)$ is the QFI of the optimal state. \end{theorem} {\it Proof sketch.} First, we find an upper bound of the QFI of the optimal state for a given $U$ without local optimization.
+We then show that the upper bound scales as $M$ except for an exponential small fraction of $U$'s in $M$, which implies that the QFI scales at most linearly in $M$ except for an exponentially small fraction of $U$'s.
+The detailed proof is provided in Ref.~\cite{supple}.

 We now numerically demonstrate our results.
-Figure \ref{fig:Haar} exhibits QFIs averaged over 20,000 different Haar-random BSNs with a squeezed vacuum state input.
-As implied by Theorems 1 and 2, it clearly shows that when we optimize the local phase shifts for a given BSN, we obtain QFIs following the Heisenberg scaling as the number of modes $M$ grows, while if we do not control the local phases, the Heisenberg scaling cannot be achieved.
-Here, the QFI using a single-mode squeezed state input injected into an optimal input mode without local optimization is given by (See Appendix \ref{Appen D}.)
+We sample random unitary matrices by following the standard method that first generates Gaussian random matrix and orthogonalizes its column vectors~\cite{meckes2019random, supple}.
+Figure \ref{fig:Haar} exhibits average QFIs over different Haar-random BSNs with a squeezed vacuum state input.
+As implied by Theorems 1 and 2, it clearly shows that when we optimize the local phase shifts, we obtain QFIs following the Heisenberg scaling as the number of modes $M$ grows, while if we do not control the local phases, the Heisenberg scaling cannot be achieved~\cite{covariancedistance}.
+Here, the QFI for a single-mode squeezed state input injected into an optimal input mode without local optimization is given by~\cite{supple}

-Although we have used a single-mode squeezed state instead of an optimal input state, the overall scaling of $H_{MO}$ and $\mathcal{H}$ is equal when $M$ is large (See Appendix \ref{Appen D}).
+Although we have used a single-mode squeezed state instead of the optimal input state, the overall scalings of $H_{MO}$ and $\mathcal{H}$ are equal when $M$ is large~\cite{supple}.
 Furthermore, the standard deviation of QFIs are small for both cases, indicating that most BSNs with local-phase optimization allow the Heisenberg scaling using our scheme, while those without local-phase optimization does not.